wolfenrain/flutter_daemon/README.md

   // Restart the application
   await application.restart();

-  // Detach from the application, but dont stop it. await application.detach();
+  // Detach from the application, but don't stop it. await application.detach();

   // Stop the application.